k8s-school/ciux/README.md

 ### Prerequisites

-1. Defining the `CIUXCONFIG` Variable
+1. The `CIUXCONFIG` Variable

+This variable store the path to the current project configuration file produced by `ciux`, if undefined, `ciux` will store this file in `<PROJECT_DIR>/.ciux.d`.

-Before using Ciux, the `CIUXCONFIG` variable must be defined.
+Before using Ciux, the `CIUXCONFIG` variable can be defined.
 ```bash
 $ export CIUXCONFIG="$HOME/.ciux/ciux.sh"
 ```

-- The `CIUXCONFIG` variable is utilized by Ciux to dynamically retrieve source code and version information during the build and integration testing processes.
+- The `CIUXCONFIG` variable is utilized by `ciux` to dynamically retrieve source code and version information during the build and integration testing processes.

 ### Building a simple project with ciux: